BRIGHTMIND AI

 • Subject: what is the main thing? (“a golden retriever puppy”)

-• Action or setting: what’s happening, or where? (“sitting in a sunny garden”)
+• Setting or action: where is it, or what is happening? (“sitting in a sunny garden”)

-• Style: how should it look? (“soft, realistic photo style”)
+• Style: how should it look? (“soft, realistic photo”)

-So instead of typing “a dog,” try “a golden retriever puppy sitting in a sunny garden, soft realistic photo style.”
-The difference is night and day.
-If the first result isn’t quite right, change a few words and try again — that back-and-forth is completely normal.
+So instead of typing “a dog,” try “a golden retriever puppy sitting in a sunny garden, soft realistic photo.”
+The result is far closer to what you pictured.
+If the first image is not right, change a few words and run it again.
+That back and forth is normal, even for people who do this every day.

-AI images are powerful, but a few things are worth keeping in mind:
+AI images are fun and fast, but keep a few things in mind:

-• Commercial use and licensing: if you plan to use an image for business, check each tool’s terms.
-Adobe Firefly is built around commercially safe content, which makes it a safer pick for professional work.
+• Commercial use and licensing: if the image is for business, read that tool’s terms first.
+Adobe Firefly is built around commercially safe content, which makes it a calmer choice for client or brand work.

-• Watermarks and honesty: many AI images carry invisible watermarks (such as Google’s SynthID) that flag them as AI-made.
-It’s good practice to be open when an image is AI-generated.
-Curious how that works?
-See our guide on how to check if a photo or video is AI-generated.
+• Watermarks and honesty: many AI images carry an invisible watermark (such as Google’s SynthID) that marks them as AI made.
+It is good practice to be open when a picture was generated.
+If you are curious how that detection works, see our guide on how to check if a photo or video is AI-generated.

-• It’s not perfect: AI can still struggle with hands, faces, and text inside images.
-Always look closely before you publish.
+• It is not perfect: AI can still trip up on hands, faces, and text inside images.
+Give every picture a close look before you publish it.

-Important tip: Before using any AI image for your business, brand, or client work, read that tool’s licensing and usage terms once.
-It takes two minutes and can save you from copyright headaches later.
+Quick tip: before you use any AI image for business, brand, or client work, read that tool’s licensing terms once.
+Two minutes now can save you a copyright headache later.

 Final Takeaway

-You don’t need to be a designer to create good visuals anymore.
-Pick one free tool — Gemini or ChatGPT are easy first steps — write a clear one-sentence prompt, and experiment.
-Within a few tries you’ll have images for your blog, slides, or social posts without spending a cent.
-The best way to learn is simply to start typing and see what appears.
+You do not need to be a designer to make good visuals anymore.
+Pick one free tool (Gemini or ChatGPT are easy first steps), write a clear one sentence prompt, and experiment.
+After a few tries you will have images for your blog, slides, or social posts without spending anything.
+The best way to learn is to start typing and see what shows up.

 Newsfeed